 Recently, as you probably know, Apple announced major changes during WWDC 2017.
 They’ve redesigned the Apple App Store for good.
 In addition to this, they’ll also be dropping all 32 bit apps from the App Store.
 This means, all of the 32 bit apps have to compulsory upgrade from 32 bit to 64 bit.

 Now, people having low-rated 32 bit apps published on the App Store may think that what good will happen to their current situation even if they upgrade from 32 bit to 64 bit.

 Well the truth is, there is a great opportunity to get ahead of their competition while upgrading their apps to 64 bit.

 During WWDC 2017, Apple announced that this year, they’ll be focusing more on the user experience and content part in their overall Apple products.
 This means, if a 32 bit app is converted into 64 bit with UX improvements and re-submit it to the Apple App Store, there is a high probability that their app is ranked higher than the similar 32 bit apps and the apps which haven’t been updated for a while.

-So, from a business perspective, it is a golden opportunity for app owners to get on the top charts by improving UI & UX of your mobile app for customer satisfaction and make their apps compatible with the iOS 11 devices.
+So, from a business perspective, it is a golden opportunity for app owners to get on the top charts by improving your mobile app design for customer satisfaction and make their apps compatible with the iOS 11 devices.

-And, If you want to know more about the benefits of converting your iOS app from 32 bit to 64 bit, we’ve already written a well-researched article on the same.
-Click here to read the article.
+And, If you want to know more about the benefits of converting iOS app from 32 bit to 64 bit, we’ve already written a well-researched article on the same.